Accessibility + Art Shanty Projects

 INTRODUCTION:

 Art Shanty Projects embraces the spirit of the Americans with Disabilities Act (ADA) in our commitment to ensuring that all members of our community can participate as fully as possible in our arts events, programs, meetings, facilities and communications.
-Accessibility is built into the fabric of how we do art and what we expect from artists.

 • Restrooms: Porta-potties are available on shore near the parking lot, including ADA units.